 - Burning in the stomach or throat.

-- Frequent nausea not necessarily accompanied with vomiting.
+- Frequent nausea not necessarily accompanied by vomiting.

 - Frequent coughing, which is sometimes worse at night.

-- Sensation of lump at the base of the throat, known as the globus.
+- The sensation of a lump at the base of the throat, known as the globus.

 When to See a Health Care Provider

 Patients should come in if they’re having ongoing symptoms for an extended period of time or are experiencing symptoms several times per week despite treatment with over-the-counter medications or prescriptions.
 This also applies if they have unexplained weight loss or notice issues with swallowing solid foods.
 In addition, patients should be seen for an immediate evaluation if they are experiencing stool that is black in color.

 Treatment and Lifestyle Changes

 Typical treatment for ongoing reflux includes medications that are prescribed by a doctor or sold over-the-counter.
 Lifestyle changes are also very important, including diet modification, avoiding lying down within 3 hours of eating, losing excess weight, and quitting smoking.
 For some people, symptoms can often be controlled through lifestyle modifications without the need for medication which is always preferable.

 Ideally, patients who have been having trouble with GERD should avoid “trigger foods” which can include coffee, caffeinated products, chocolate, acidic foods such as citrus or tomato-based products.
 Eating more and drinking more alcohol than usual which can worsen symptoms for many people.
 This is something to keep in mind around Thanksgiving, which is when people typically have a meal with eight sides instead of the usual two or three.
 My rule of thumb- enjoy, but know your personal limitations and don’t overindulge.